yusufhm/tide_core/README.md

 ### Test artifacts
 Test artifacts (screenshots etc.) are available under 'Artifacts' tab in Circle CI UI.

-## Debugging PHP scripts
+## Debugging

-1. Make sure `scripts/xdebug.sh` is executable.
+### PHP application from browser
-2. Trigger xDebug from web browser so that PHPStorm recognises the server `content-vicgovau.docker.amazee.io` and configures the path mapping.
+1. Trigger xDebug from web browser (using one of the browser extensions) so that PHPStorm recognises the server `content-vicgovau.docker.amazee.io` and configures the path mapping.
 Alternatively, you can create the server in PHPStorm Settings.
   * Make sure `serverName` to be `content-vicgovau.docker.amazee.io`

+### PHP scripts
+1. Make sure `scripts/xdebug.sh` is executable.
+2. SSH into CLI container: `docker-compose exec cli bash`
+3. Run your PHP script: `scripts/xdebug.sh path/to/script`.
+    * Example running a single Behat test: `scripts/xdebug.sh vendor/bin/behat path/to/test.feature`

+### Drush commands
 3. To debug `drush` commands:
     * SSH to CLI container: `docker-compose exec cli bash`
         + `cd docroot`